NisreenFarhoud/Bash-Cheatsheet/README.md

 Bash Shell Cheatsheet
 =====================

-The main topics we’ll go over include an intro to the shell, navigating around the shell, common commands, environment variables, connectors, piping, I/O redirection, permissions, and keyboard shortcuts.
+The main topics of this cheatsheet include an intro to the shell, navigating around the shell, common commands, environment variables, connectors, piping, I/O redirection, permissions, and keyboard shortcuts.
 ##Introduction to the Shell
 The shell is a program, in our case, called "bash" which stands for Bourne Again Shell.
 Other examples of shells include ksh, tcsh, etc. <br>
 How the shell works is it takes your commands and gives them to the operating system to perform.
 In order to interact with the shell, we use "terminal emulators" such as the gnome-terminal, eterm, nxterm, etc.
 ##Navigating Around The Shell
-On a Linus system, files are organized in a hierarchical directory structure.
+On a Linux system, files are organized in a hierarchical directory structure.
 This means there is a starting directory called the root directory.
 This directory contains files and subdirectories that lead into other subdirectories.
 ###pwd
-The `pwd` command, short for print working directory, displays where you are in the directory structure.
+The `pwd` command, short for print working directory, displays your current location in the directory structure.
-Your location is known as the working directory.
 For example, if we call `pwd` and the output is:

   ```